bsiever/microbit-webusb/readme.md

 7. Select `Pair Device`
 8. Select the Micro:bit device
 9. Download the code (Blue Download button at the bottom of the window)
+10. See what data looks like with Makecode's existing graphs via the `Console Simulator` or `Console Device` buttons in the simulator.
-10. Unplug/re-plug Micro:bit (to Un-Pair device)
+11. Unplug/re-plug Micro:bit (to Un-Pair device)

 # Setup a Web Server